Bureau of Land Management, Interior.

 Unless other satisfactory arrangements are approved in advance by the BLM authorized officer, conveyance of title shall be through the use of escrow.
 Designation of the escrow agent shall be through mutual agreement between the BLM and the prospective patentee, and costs of escrow shall be borne by the prospective patentee.

-Requests for all escrow instructions must be received by the BLM Las Vegas Field Office prior to 30 days before the prospective patentee's scheduled closing date.
+Requests for all escrow instructions must be received by the BLM Las Vegas Field Office prior to 30 days before the Start Printed Page 56245prospective patentee's scheduled closing date.
 There are no exceptions.

 All name changes and supporting documentation must be received at the BLM Las Vegas Field Office 30 days from the date on the high-bidder letter by 4:30 p.m., Pacific Time.
 Name changes will not be accepted after that date.
 To submit a name change, the apparent high bidder must submit the name change in writing on the Certificate of Eligibility form to the BLM Las Vegas Field Office.